Baxbyte/Neshama-Baby-Names/replit.md

-# Ledor Vador - Jewish Baby Naming Application
+# Neshama Baby Names - Jewish Baby Naming Application

 ## Overview

-Ledor Vador is a Jewish baby naming application that helps parents find meaningful names to honor their heritage.
-The app allows users to search through a curated database of Jewish names (both English and Hebrew), build complete name combinations using drag-and-drop functionality, and save their favorite name ideas.
-The name "Ledor Vador" (לדור ודור) means "from generation to generation" in Hebrew, reflecting the app's purpose of connecting past generations to the future through meaningful naming.
+Neshama Baby Names is a Jewish baby naming application that helps parents find meaningful names to honor their heritage.
+The app supports both **Ashkenazi and Sephardic naming traditions**, allowing users to search through a curated database of Jewish names (both English and Hebrew), build complete name combinations using drag-and-drop functionality, and save their favorite name ideas.
+The name "Neshama" (נשמה) means "soul" in Hebrew, reflecting the app's purpose of choosing names that carry spiritual significance—whether for Brit Milah, Simchat Bat, or conversion (Ger).

+### Naming Traditions Supported
+- **Ashkenazi Tradition**: Names honor deceased relatives to keep their memory alive (zichrono livracha)
+- **Sephardic Tradition**: Names often honor living grandparents as a sign of respect and blessing

 ## User Preferences